CRS Calculator

 • Factors relating to study experience in Canada, a qualifying offer of prearranged employment, a relative in Canada, nomination from a province, employment and/or ability in the French language.

-A total of 1,200 points can be obtained by candidates by the CRS calculator IRCC or CRS.
+A total of 1,200 points can be obtained by candidates by the CRS score calculator IRCC or CRS.

 The candidates without a spouse can have: